kleijnweb/rest-e-tag-bundle/README.md

 The default child invalidation constraint is a negated regular expression: `\/[0-9]+$`.
 This means a POST to `/animals/rabbits` will by default not invalidate `/animals/rabbits/1` or any paths below it, but will invalidate `/animals/rabbits/findByName`.

+*NOTE:* When concurrency control is turned on, you cannot POST to without the correct E-Tag either.
-NOTE: The store and retrieve calls are not yet fully optimized and get pretty chatty when using network based caches.
+*NOTE:* The store and retrieve calls are not yet fully optimized and get pretty chatty when using network based caches.
 You can probably expect best performance from APCu.
 It won't use that much memory.

 ## Install And Configure